- 4 Ways to Prevent Roof Collapse This Winter

 - Snowblower Safety: Tips to Keep You Safe When Dealing with Snow

 - 9 Snow Shoveling Safety Tips

 Last week, I provided recommendations on how to dress to stay protected from the bitter elements.
-In part two of this four-week Winter Defense series, I identify the dangerous warning signs to watch for when exposed to cold temperatures.
+In this blog, I identify the dangerous warning signs to watch for when exposed to cold temperatures.